These are the most commonly asked personal injury questions (FAQ’s) received from our Toronto Personal Injury Lawyers.

 You are entitled to be compensated for any income which you have lost as a result of the accident, as well as any income which you may lose in the future, subject to certain deductions.
 You are also entitled to damages for any reduction in your income earning ability or your ability to compete in the labour market.

 These include “out of pocket” losses, such as travel expenses, housekeeping or home maintenance expenses, past or future care costs, etc. In some cases, medical expenses not otherwise covered by OHIP or any insurance policy can be recovered.

 An injured person’s family members may also suffer from the accident indirectly.
 Under Ontario law, family members of an injured person are entitled to claim compensation for their losses that they have suffered as a result of the injuries sustained by the injured relative.
 These losses include any expenses incurred on behalf of the injured person and compensation for the loss of the care, guidance and companionship which would have been provided by the injured family member had the accident not happened.

 “No fault” doesn’t mean you can’t sue if you’ve been in a car accident.

 “No fault” benefits are, by law, included in every automobile insurance policy available in Ontario.
 An injured party can obtain compensation if they have been injured in an accident.
 The nature and amount of this compensation is determined by regulations known as the “Statutory Accident Benefits Schedule”.
 In order to claim these benefits, it is important to enlist the services of a legal professional to guide you through the process and protect your rights.
 Our law clerks and lawyers are experts in this process.

-Even in the “no-fault” system of Ontario, if you have sustained a “serious permanent impairment” as a result of the accident, you may be able to sue the at fault driver.
+Even in the “no-fault” system of Ontario, if you have sustained a “serious permanent impairment” or “disfigurement” as a result of the accident, you may be able to sue the at-fault driver.